shadezer0/TinkerMachine/content/about.md

 # About Me

 Hi, I'm Ashley.
-I'm still looking to update this page.
+I'm looking to update this page in the near future.

 In the meantime, here are some places you can find me:

 - Website (you are here!): https://tinkermachine.xyz/
 - Email: ashleyjames2800 [@] gmail.com
 - LinkedIn: https://www.linkedin.com/in/-ashley-james/